GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

 // Known sources (MAE, Acc)
 // TODO: check notation consistency
 #gaet[Not sure if $sum_(i=1)^n$ or $limits(sum)_(i=1)^n$ is better here.]
+#chris[the first, but do not bother too much with such details, just go on]
 $ "MAE" = (
   limits(sum)_i
   limits(sum)_(j=1)^(z_i)